 There are a wide range of applications for CLC.
 The properties of CLC varies depending on its density which makes it even more applicable than regular concrete.
 A mix with high density , such as 1800kg/m3, CLC is comparable to regular concrete in strength while a mix with low density, 400kg/m3, is weaker but alot lighter and has very low thermal conductivity.
 The density is set based on the application

 A house consists of, among other things, a floor, walls and roof.
 These can all be casted with CLC in different densities.
-The walls has to be insulating and thereby needs a lower density CLC, 1200kg/m³, while the floors has to be strong and therefor a higher density, 1800kg/m³.
-A roof element can be precasted and reinforced at a very low density, 400kg/m³, making it highly insulating and lightweight.
+The walls has to be insulating and therefor needs a lower density CLC, 1200kg/m³, while the floors has to be strong and therefor a higher density, 1800kg/m³.
+A roof element could be precasted and reinforced at a very low density, 400kg/m³, making it highly insulating and lightweight.

 CLC is ideal to use in a formwork.
 Not only because of it being very fluid and fills under window slots but also because of the accessability the Aercrete 626 and its hose gives.